janakalow/janakalow.github.io/d/swm/index.md

 - There will be a "study master" to (i) study together with you and (ii) to regulate the session.
 - Each session will be 30 minutes long, consisting of 25 minutes of focused time and 5 minutes of break time.
 - When the focused time begins, you must declare the subject you will learn/research in the chat area.
 E.g. "Literature review of risk management."
-- During the focused time, you will put away your mobile phone.
-You can still use your computer but not browse social media, play games or watch unrelated videos/reels.
-- During the focused time, you must turn on your camera so the study master can see you.
-- During the focused time, you study alone and do not interact with anyone physically or through online chat.
 - See [Terms and Conditions](#terms-and-conditions) to manage your expectations.

 # PREPARING TO JOIN